books

 The Sourdough Bible, by Elaine Boddy

-Elaine builds on the success of her two previous books, with her new release, “The Sourdough Bible.”
+Elaine builds on the success of her three previous books, with her new release, “The Sourdough Bible.”
 Elaine understands the challenges of beginning sourdough bakers and her plainspoken style is unparalleled.

 Recommendation: Highly Recommended